benroberts999/ampsci/doc/modules.md

 - `$./ampsci -o` will print a list of available operators
 - Some operators take further options.
 Set `options{help;}` to see list
+- `$ ./ampsci -o <OperatorName>`
+  - Prints list of available operators (same as --operators)
+  - OperatorName is optional.
+If given, will list avaiable options for Operator

 --------------------------------------------------------------------------------